LLoCO: Learning Long Contexts Offline

 \section{Experiments}

-In the experiment section, we aim to investigate the following aspects of \sys: (1) its effectiveness in comprehending compressed long contexts, (2) the extent to which summary embeddings can preserve essential information, and (3) the associated system costs.
+In the experiment section, we aim to investigate the following aspects of \sys: (1) its effectiveness in comprehending compressed long contexts, (2) the extent to which summary embeddings can preserve essential information, and (3) the efficiency improvements on the associated system costs.

 \myparagraph{Datasets} We select four datasets dedicated to question-answering tasks—\textbf{\quality}~\citep{pang2021quality}, \textbf{Qasper}~\citep{qasper}, \textbf{NarrativeQA}~\citep{narrativeqa}, and \textbf{HotpotQA}~\citep{hotpotqa}—along with one for summarization, \textbf{QMSum}~\citep{qmsum}.
 All datasets have long documents as contexts.
 For all the datasets, we use their validation set for evaluation.
 We follow the official metrics for each dataset.
 For \quality, we report the exact match (EM) score.
 For QMSum, we report the geometric mean of ROUGE scores.
 For the remaining datasets (Qasper, NarrativeQA, and HotpotQA), we report the F1 scores.
-More details on these datasets can be found in \append{appendix:dataset}
+More details on these datasets can be found in \append{appendix:dataset}.

 \myparagraph{Model Configuration} In this study, we consider two base models.
 The first is the original LLaMA2-7B-chat \citep{touvron2023llama}, which has a context window of 4096 tokens.
 The second is Longchat-7b-v1.5-32k \citep{longchat}, a finetuned LLaMA2 model with an extended context window of 32,000 tokens via position interpolation.
 From now on, we will use LLaMA2-7B-4k to refer to the prior model and LLaMA2-7B-32k to denote the latter one.
 Unless otherwise specified, we set the LoRA rank to 8 for our experiments.
 All \sys's models are finetuned on AutoCompressor, which is itself finetuned on LLaMA2-7B.